frozenfoxx/stream_repeater/README.md

 ## Docker

-To load the interface interactively provide the following:
+To load the application launch the container with your configuration:

 ```
 docker run \